-Microchip has been very acquisition hungry as of late, recently purchasing Atmel among many others.
+Microchip has been very acquisition-hungry as of late, recently purchasing Atmel among many others.
 While their product line expands, the most noticeable might be the merging of the two largest 8-bit microcontroller providers.
-The PIC Micro and the AVR are now owned by Microchip and both have a stronghold in industry and the maker community.
+The PIC Micro and the AVR are now owned by Microchip and both have a stronghold in the industry and in the maker community.
 The most popular Arduinos are composed of AVR chips.
 Luckily, Microchip has announced that they will be keeping the Atmel name and product line separate.
 For the majority of people, nothing will change.

-With the rise of low cost Arm Cortex-M0 processors though, one wonders what the future of the 8-bit world holds.
+With the rise of low-cost Arm Cortex-M0 processors though, one wonders what the future of the 8-bit world holds.
 However, Microchip’s 8-bit line still offers much to the engineer.
 For instance, it provides plenty of processing power for many embedded applications, in addition to many varieties of PIC Microcontrollers available (more than 1,200), the low pin count (down to 4 pins) and super low price (as low as $0.31) and the fact that Microchip very rarely stops production on any of their microcontrollers.
 All this means that they will be a viable option for years to come.

 IoT Sensor Badge Demonstration